MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ---

-In the *.github/workflows/\<workflow-name>.yml* that was added to the repo, you'll see placeholders for sensitive information (credentials) that's needed for the build action and the container app update action.
-The sensitive information is stored in the repository **Settings** under **Security**/**Actions**.
+In the *.github/workflows/\<workflow-name>.yml* workflow file that was added to the repo, you'll see placeholders for credentials that are needed for the build and container app update actions.
+The credential information is stored securely in the repository **Settings** under **Security**/**Actions**.

 :::image type="content" source="media/tutorial-container-apps/github-repo-action-secrets.png" alt-text="Screenshot showing how to see where GitHub Action secrets are stored in GitHub." lightbox="media/tutorial-container-apps/github-repo-action-secrets.png":::

 For more information, see [Encrypted secrets][19] in the GitHub documentation.

 When you set up continuous deployment, you authorized Azure Container Apps as an authorized OAuth Apps.
 This is how the GitHub Workflow YML file was written to *.github/workflows/\<workflow-name>.yml*.
 You can revoke this permission by going to the settings of your GitHub user profile.
-Under **Integrations**/**Applications**, you can see the authorized apps.
+Under **Integrations**/**Applications**, you can see your authorized apps.

 :::image type="content" source="media/tutorial-container-apps/github-authorized-oauth-apps.png" alt-text="Screenshot showing how to see the authorized apps for a user in GitHub." lightbox="media/tutorial-container-apps/github-authorized-oauth-apps.png":::